Crashout: Plot

-Once the coast is clear they then set out on a long, dangerous journey.
-The convicts take by foot, car, train and truck in an attempt to get to some hidden stolen bank loot.
-On the journey, the doomed prisoners meet with some locals including a farm woman (Beverly Michaels), a kidnapped doctor (Percy Helton) and a young woman on a train (Gloria Talbott).
+Once the coast is clear they then set out on a long, dangerous journey to the mountaintop where the loot is hidden.
+The convicts take by foot, car, train and truck in an attempt to get to the money.
+On the journey, the doomed prisoners interact with many locals including a farm woman, a doctor kidnapped by the gang to save Van Duff's life, and a young woman on a train.
+Quinn is prepared to run off with the girl on the train until he hears the radio blaring his description and realizes he can't drag her into his criminal lifestyle.